-An ericaceous mix is suited to acid-loving plants, such as Ron, Ace, Clement, Milly and Cam.
+An ericaceous mix is suited to acid-loving plants, such as our red and green Ace, Bella, and our blue Gia.
 If these plants are grown in a standard soil they will often develop yellow leaves, won’t flower well and will eventually die.
 A standard outdoor compost will keep most other plants happy.

 As always, check your plant’s product page on the Patch website to see whether it would like an acidic soil.

 If you’re putting more than one plant in a container, it’s important to make sure they like the same conditions: keep shade-loving plants together and in a different pot to sun-lovers, for instance, and those that prefer drier soil in a separate camp to those who like things moist.

 Planting up a container is pretty simple.
 Once you’ve made sure your container already has drainage holes, add a layer of drainage material to the bottom.
 Crocks (broken bits of terracotta pots), gravel or even chunks of polystyrene work well.

 Fill soil to a level that will lift the root ball of the plant so that its top sits just below the lip of the container.

 You can add some moisture retaining crystals at this point - you can find out more about these in our watering section.

 Next remove your plants from their plastic nursery pots, loosen the roots a little, and pop them into the soil.
 Fill in the soil around the plants and water them into place, and you’re good to go.